 If your visa is denied, visit travel.state.gov/content/visas/en/general/denials.html for more information.

 For more information, call +1-801-581-4600 or submit your questions by using our online form

-ELI tuition must be paid on or before the first Friday of each session or you will be dropped from your classes.
-If you do not meet the conditions below and are dropped from your classes, you will have one week to transfer to another school or return to your home country.
+ELI tuition must be paid on or before the first Thursday of each session or you will be dropped from your classes.

 There are four different payment options: